-iCARE-2 is an international fellowship program co-funded by the Italian Association for Cancer Research (AIRC) and the European Union, under the Marie Skłodowska-Curie Action H2020-MSCA-COFUND-2017, grant agreement No 800924.
+iCARE-2 is an international fellowship program co-funded by the AIRC Foundation for cancer research (AIRC) and the European Union, under the Marie Skłodowska-Curie Action H2020-MSCA-COFUND-2017, grant agreement No 800924.

 iCARE-2 is intended to promote the mobility to and from Italy of experienced scientists working in the field of cancer research.

 With iCARE-2 funding scheme AIRC reinforces its commitment to reach the European Commission’s objective of creating an open and attractive labour market for researchers worldwide, favouring the mobility and recruitment of high quality scientists.

 Awardees are offered optimal working conditions with employment contracts that include all social security coverage and benefits.